David A. Coon

 Photo of David A. Coon

-David A. Coon is a litigator with experience in complex commercial litigation, appeals, and regulatory and enforcement investigations.
-He was recognized in Best Lawyers’ 2024 list of “Ones to Watch” in the publication’s appellate category, as well as by Super Lawyers in its 2023 New York Metro “Rising Stars” list.
+David is ranked by Legal500 in the area of General Commercial Disputes, was recognized in Best Lawyers’ 2024 list of “Ones to Watch” in the publication’s Appellate category, and was named to the Super Lawyers 2023 New York Metro “Rising Stars” list.

 Representative Matters: